cyphyhouse/Aircraft_Landing_Verification/README.md

 ```
 src/landing_devel/
 ```
-The keypoint detector is based on unet and the code for training the detector can be found at
+The keypoint detector is already integrated in the repo.
+It is based on unet and the code for training the detector can be found at
 ```
 https://github.com/cyphyhouse/Pytorch-UNet.git
 ```